 lac blanc mont blanc massif

 This was one of my most difficult but rewarding hikes whilst living in Chamonix.
-Everything about it was incredible though, especially the snow with this panoramic view.
-It was the most unreal sight I have seen.
+Everything about it was incredible though, especially the snow with this panoramic view you can see in the image below.

 From Alpages de Chailloux you can ascend even further to Aiguillette des Houches.
 This then takes you to the Natural Reserve of Carlaveyron.
 I wish we would have been able to make it here but for me the view from Alpages de Chailloux was more than enough as you could see both Mont-Blanc massif and the Bossons Glacier.